GetSetAbhi/High-Level-System-Design/monitoring_observability_basics/README.md

 | **Prometheus**      | Time-series metrics & alerts       | ✅ All 4                   | Pull-based metric collection, works great with Grafana        |
 | **Grafana**         | Dashboards/visualization           | All (via Prometheus etc.) | Plots metrics from Prometheus, InfluxDB, CloudWatch etc.      |

 ---

+## Observability

+Under Observability, we have access to sufficient data that can help us track down root cause of a particular problem.

+The Three Pillars of Observability 🚦 :

+* Metrics – Numeric values over time (e.g., CPU usage, request rate).
+* Logs – Textual records of events (e.g., errors, warnings, debug info).
+* Traces – End-to-end request flows across services (e.g., what happened during a user’s login request?).

+**Example**

+Say an API is responding slowly.

+* Metrics show increased latency for one endpoint.
+* Traces show that one downstream service is taking longer than usual.
+* Logs from that service show a spike in timeout exceptions due to a failing database call.

+From just your system's output, you were able to pinpoint the root cause (DB issue), without adding new instrumentation—this is observability in action.